inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 - *endpoint* - endpoint id, used to create file- and folder- names [use only characters valid for a filename],
 - *source_folder* - folder where source metadata are located (may contain subfolders) [use forward slashes "/" in the path],
 - *results_folder* - folder where results will be written [use forward slashes "/" in the path],
-- *source_suffix* - source metadata suffix, used to filter the files to validate
+- *source_suffix* - source metadata files suffix, used to filter the files to validate
 - *validator_nodes* - number of validator instances to use, *validator_url_X* needs to be provided for each instance,
 - *validator_url_X* - URLs for each validator instance,
 - *queue_max_size* - maximum number of test runs that can be run in parallel on one validator instance.